birobirobiro/awesome-shadcn-ui/README.md

 </p>

 ## Libs and Components
+- [shadcn-blocks](https://ui.shadcn.com/blocks) - Blocks is the official shadcn/ui pre-made but customizable components that can be copied and pasted as into your projects, with responsiveness, accessibility, and seamless integration.
+It also comes with v0 integration.
 - [shadcn-table-v2](https://github.com/sadmann7/shadcn-table) - shadcn/ui table component with server-side sorting, filtering, and pagination.
 - [shadcn-phone-input](https://github.com/omeralpi/shadcn-phone-input) - Customizable phone input component with proper validation for any country.
 - [react-dnd-kit-tailwind-shadcn-ui](https://github.com/Georgegriff/react-dnd-kit-tailwind-shadcn-ui) - Drag and drop Accessible kanban board implementing using React, @dnd-kit, tailwind and shadcn/ui.